-- When welding very small features, under about 1mm, the electrode should be sharp to help focus the weld energy. - When welding with less than 20-30 Ws the electrode will typically be sharp. - Some materials weld better with a sharp electrode (e.g. Stainless Steel). - When welding at very low energy settings a sharp electrode will help ignite the arc more easily. - Flattened tips provide arc stability at higher energies - At high energies a sharp tip may melt off during the welding process and contaminate the workpiece. - A large flat or completely blunt electrode tip for some metals is desirable (e.g. silver, aluminum at energies >16 Ws). - A large flat can be helpful on all metals depending on the desired weld puddle and the workpiece geometry. - Truncating the electrode helps to un-focus the weld energy and prevents "burrowing" in mobile metals like silver. - How large you make the tip flat (e.g. a very small flat vs. a completely blunt electrode) is determined by the amount of energy the Orion will deliver.
+- 1. When welding very small features, under about 1mm, the electrode should be sharp to help focus the weld energy. - 2.
+When welding with less than 20-30 Joules (Ws) the electrode will typically be sharp. - 3.
+Some materials weld better with a sharp electrode (e.g. Stainless Steel). - 4.
+When welding at very low energy settings a sharp electrode will help ignite the arc more easily. - 5.
+Flattened tips provide arc stability at higher energies - 6.
+At high energies a sharp tip may melt off during the welding process and contaminate the work-piece. - 7.
+A large flat or completely blunt electrode tip for some metals is desirable (e.g. silver, aluminum). - 8.
+A large flat can be helpful on all metals depending on the desired weld puddle and the workpiece geometry. - 9.
+Truncating the electrode helps to un-focus the weld energy and prevents "burrowing" in mobile metals like silver. - 10.
+How large you make the tip flat (e.g. a very small flat vs. a completely blunt electrode) is determined by the amount of energy the Orion will deliver.
 At low energies no flat is needed, where at maximum energy the tip can (if desired) be completely blunt.
 Remember, the smaller the flat the easier the weld ignition.

-Left Image: A blunt electrode tip can be helpful when making more powerful welds in silver to help overcome silver's high liquid mobility by "un-focusing" the plasma over the entire flattened area.
-Right Image: A sharp electrode will help place the weld into tight geometries, a blunt electrode can spread the energy and prevent weld formation.
+A blunt electrode tip can be helpful when making more powerful welds in silver to help overcome silver's high liquid mobility by "un-focusing" the plasma over the entire flattened area.

+A sharp electrode will help place the weld into tight geometries (left), a blunt electrode can spread the energy and prevent weld formation (right).